How-To: Preparing Your Files for the Perfect Prints

 2. Have you double-checked spelling, numbers, and overall content information for accuracy?

-We cannot stress this point enough – especially because our processing team will not be checking this for you.
+We cannot stress this point enough – especially because our processing team will not be checking these types of errors for you.
 Make sure everything is spelled correctly and all the information you’ve added is correct.
 Having a typo on your prints is the last thing you want, especially when it can be easily avoided.

 3. Is the text size you’ve selected legible?